 Ask Essential and Herding Questions

 There is both power and purpose in asking great questions.
-An essential question is the guiding question that becomes the basis of our Inquiry.
+An essential question is a guiding question that becomes the basis of our Inquiry.

 Herding questions are, quite simply, every other great question that you ask to drive learning towards curricular outcomes.
-They are essential to guiding the inquiry process and keeping your learners on track.
+They are essential for guiding the inquiry process and keeping your learners on track.

-We’ve written a whole book called the Essential Guide to Essential Questions, where we show you how to create them and use them effectively.
-If you’d like a copy, you can buy it now and take 10% off using the code #inquiryrocks.
+We’ve written a whole book called The Essential Guide to Essential Questions, where we show you how to create them and use them effectively.

 You will need to accept that inquiry may involve the unexpected for you and for your students.
 When you ask questions, you must be willing to listen to the answers.
 As you do so, you are engaging in a rich diagnostic assessment of the group of learners before you.
 This is a great opportunity to connect to student voice and engagement as you learn about what interests and inspires your learners.

 Give Learners the Tools They Need